 In the first two weeks of December, Lawrence offers brief, intensive courses that can be taken for 3 units of credit toward a Lawrence degree.
-These courses are not accelerated versions of courses normally offered during the academic year and are not required of any student.
+These are enrichment courses that are not offered during the academic year and are not required of any student.
 On-campus courses include workshops, fieldwork, or travel to sites or activities within a day’s drive of Lawrence.
 Travel courses take students to locations around the world for hands-on learning in an immersive setting.
 All offer focused, experiential learning in a small class of interested students led by a Lawrence faculty member.

-D-term enrichment courses have separate tuition and fees for room and board.
-For December 2016, tuition is $1,485, and room and board for on-campus courses is approximately $400.
-On-campus courses may charge additional fees for travel or supplies.
-Travel courses charge a program fee for lodging, meals, museums/tours, and insurance, and students are responsible for their own airfare to the course location.
-Tuition is significantly discounted to make the courses affordable, so no additional financial aid is available.
+D-Term courses have separate tuition plus room and board if the course is on campus.
+On-campus courses may also charge a small course fee for travel or supplies.
+Travel courses charge a program fee for lodging, meals, museums/tours, and insurance; students are responsible for their own airfare to the course location.
+Tuition is significantly discounted to make D-Term courses affordable, so no additional financial aid is available.

 D-Term courses are listed in the course schedule with a DECM prefix, and registration is through the Voyager system in the late spring or early fall.
 Students may register for one D-Term course.
 Any course that does not have five students will be canceled, and students will be given the opportunity to enroll in another course.
 Registration for D-Term courses closes at fall midterm reading period.

 Academic performance in December Term will not change a student’s academic standing, though the December term course grade will be included in a student’s grade point average, which could affect academic standing in subsequent terms.
 December Term does not count as a term of residency in meeting degree requirements.